autowarefoundation/autoware/localization/ekf_localizer/README.md

 | proc_stddev_yaw_c      | double | Standard deviation of process noise in time differentiation expression of yaw, noise for d_yaw = omega           | 0.005         |
 | proc_stddev_yaw_bias_c | double | Standard deviation of process noise in time differentiation expression of yaw_bias, noise for d_yaw_bias = 0     | 0.001         |

-note: process noise for position x & y are calculated automatically from nonlinear dynamics.
+note: process noise for positions x & y are calculated automatically from nonlinear dynamics.

-## How to turn EKF parameters
+## How to tune EKF parameters

 ### 0. Preliminaries

 - Check header time in pose and twist message is set to sensor time appropriately, because time delay is calculated from this value.
-If it is difficult to set appropriate time due to timer synchronization problem, use `twist_additional_delay` and `pose_additional_delay` to correct the time.
+If it is difficult to set an appropriate time due to the timer synchronization problem, use `twist_additional_delay` and `pose_additional_delay` to correct the time.
-- Check the relation between measurement pose and twist is appropriate (whether the derivative of pose has similar value to twist).
+- Check if the relation between measurement pose and twist is appropriate (whether the derivative of the pose has a similar value to twist).
 This discrepancy is caused mainly by unit error (such as confusing radian/degree) or bias noise, and it causes large estimation errors.

-### 1. Set sensor parameters
+### 1. Tune sensor parameters

-Set sensor-rate and standard-deviation from the basic information of the sensor.
-The `pose_measure_uncertainty_time` is for uncertainty of the header timestamp data.
+Set standard deviation for each sensor.
+The `pose_measure_uncertainty_time` is for the uncertainty of the header timestamp data.
+You can also tune a number of steps for smoothing for each observed sensor data by tuning `*_smoothing_steps`.
+Increasing the number will improve the smoothness of the estimation, but may have an adverse effect on the estimation performance.

 - `pose_measure_uncertainty_time`
-- `pose_rate`
+- `pose_smoothing_steps`
-- `twist_rate`
+- `twist_smoothing_steps`

-### 2. Set process model parameters
+### 2. Tune process model parameters

 - `proc_stddev_vx_c` : set to maximum linear acceleration
 - `proc_stddev_wz_c` : set to maximum angular acceleration
-- `proc_stddev_yaw_c` : This parameter describes the correlation between the yaw and yaw-rate.
-Large value means the change in yaw does not correlate to the estimated yaw-rate.
-If this is set to 0, it means the change in estimate yaw is equal to yaw-rate.
-Usually this should be set to 0.
+- `proc_stddev_yaw_c` : This parameter describes the correlation between the yaw and yawrate.
+A large value means the change in yaw does not correlate to the estimated yawrate.
+If this is set to 0, it means the change in estimated yaw is equal to yawrate.
+Usually, this should be set to 0.
 - `proc_stddev_yaw_bias_c` : This parameter is the standard deviation for the rate of change in yaw bias.
 In most cases, yaw bias is constant, so it can be very small, but must be non-zero.

 ## Kalman Filter Model